Seravo/openssh-sftp-logging/README.md

 SFTP sessions into utmp/wtmp.

-*sftpwrapper* tool enables administrators to make SFTP sessions loggable. sftpwrapper takes over new SFTP sessions, logs new sessions and executes the actual sftp-server under itself.
-When the session is done, sftpwrapper logs the session as being over.
+*sftpwrapper* tool enables administrators to make SFTP sessions loggable.
+*sftpwrapper* takes over new SFTP sessions, logs new sessions and executes the actual sftp-server under itself.
+When the session is done, *sftpwrapper* logs the session as being over.

 # Installation

+## 0. Install dependencies

+On Debian/Ubuntu, `build-essential` package is needed.
+Specifically, C library headers (`libc-dev`) and compiling tools (`gcc` and `make`) are needed.

-1. Compile binaries:
+## 1. Compile binaries:
 ```
 $ make
 ```

-2. Install binaries:
+## 2. Install binaries:

 ```
 $ sudo make install
 ```

-3. Enable sudo for /usr/local/bin/wtmplogger binary for users to log.
+## 3. Enable sudo for /usr/local/bin/wtmplogger binary for users to log.

-Example: Enable users in *wtmploggers* group to execute the binary:
+Every user that can login with ssh should be allowed to sudo execute `/usr/local/bin/wtmplogger`.
+In web hosting services this group is often www-data, but here *wtmploggers* is used as an example group name.
+Edit sudo configs as follows:

 ```
 $ sudoedit /etc/sudoers.d/wtmp-privilege
 ```

-And insert line:
+Insert the following line into `/etc/sudoers.d/wtmp-privilege`:

 ```
 %wtmploggers    ALL = NOPASSWD: /usr/local/bin/wtmplogger
 ```

-4. Change the following line in sshd_config from:
+## 4. Change the following line in sshd_config from:

 ```
 Subsystem sftp /usr/lib/openssh/sftp-server
 ```

 to

 ```
 Subsystem sftp /usr/local/bin/sftpwrapper -c SSH_CLIENT -- /usr/lib/openssh/sftp-server
 ```